 The best time to visit these destinations varies, but generally, it’s best to visit when it’s dry and sunny.

-How Safe is Malaysia?
+How Safe Is Malaysia?

 If you are travelling to Sabah, use extreme caution.
 Kidnappings and violence from terrorist groups are known to occur.
 Be careful on ferries off of the coast, as terrorist may target these.

-Due to these concerns, all Canadian Government employees must obtain written permission from the Embassy to visit eastern Sabah.
+Due to these concerns, all Canadian government employees must obtain written permission from the Embassy to visit eastern Sabah.

 Petty theft is common in Kuala Lumpur.
 Stay away from public demonstrations.
 If you are a woman, try not to travel by yourself, especially at night.